-Nokian invented the All-Weather tyre category specifically for the North American market where drivers typically prefer to use one set of tyres all year.
-Designed as a winter tyre first, Nokian All-Weather lines can be used year-round and still provide class-leading winter grip.
-Further, unlike some other winter tyres, they will not be damaged if driven during the summer months.
+Nokian invented the All-Weather tyre category specifically for the North American and Central European markets where drivers typically prefer to use one set of tyres all year.
+Designed as a winter tyre first, Nokian All-Weather lines can be used year-round in Australia and still provide class-leading winter grip.
+Further, unlike some other winter tyres, they are not affected by driving during the summer months.

 Are the Nokian WR G3 and WR G3 SUV Winter tyres or All-Season tyres?

 Nokian refer to them as All-Weather tyres, not All-Season tyres.
 Whereas All-Season tyres are best suited for spring, summer, and fall and can handle some winter conditions, the WR G3 and WR G3 SUV are true winter tyres that can also be used during the rest of the year.
 This differs from winter-specific tyres that should not be driven in the warmer months due to excessive tread wear.

 What does a 'Low Rolling Resistance Tyre' mean?